istio/istio.io/content/en/docs/concepts/security/index.md

 1. `istiod` offers a gRPC service to take [certificate signing requests](https://en.wikipedia.org/wiki/Certificate_signing_request) (CSRs).
-1. When started, the Istio agent creates the private key and CSR and sends the CSR with its credentials to `istiod` for signing.
+1. When started, the Istio agent creates the private key and CSR, and then sends the CSR with its credentials to `istiod` for signing.
 1. The CA in `istiod` validates the credentials carried in the CSR.
    Upon successful validation, it signs the CSR to generate the certificate.
-1. Envoy requests the certificate and key from the Istio agent in the same container via the [Envoy secret discovery service (SDS)](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret#secret-discovery-service-sds)
+1. When a workload is started, Envoy requests the certificate and key from the Istio agent in the same container via the
+   [Envoy secret discovery service (SDS)](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret#secret-discovery-service-sds)
    API.
 1. The Istio agent sends the certificates received from `istiod` and the